TimP4w/nixos/README.md

 - [Nix Community Templates](https://github.com/nix-community/templates) - A collection of basic [development] templates.
 Using flake-utils.
 - [nix-darwin](https://github.com/LnL7/nix-darwin) - Nix modules for darwin, `/etc/nixos/configuration.nix` for macOS.
 - [NUR](https://github.com/nix-community/NUR/) - The Nix User Repository (NUR) is a community-driven meta repository for Nix packages.

+# Git Submodules

+*Committing Changes:*

+- Changes to the submodule are committed to the submodule's repository.
+Navigate into the submodule directory, make your changes, commit, and push them as usual.
+- When you update the submodule reference in the main repository (e.g., after making changes in the submodule), commit the change in the main repository to keep track of the submodule state
+- Re-initialize submodules: `git submodule update --init --recursive`